-- (a) First Degree.
-A person commits first degree financial exploitation of a vulnerable adult or elderly person when that person: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$500,000 or more - (b) Second Degree.
-A person commits second degree financial exploitation of a vulnerable adult or elderly person when that person: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$50,000 or more - (c) Third Degree.
-A person commits third degree financial exploitation of a vulnerable adult or elderly person when that person: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$5,000 or more - (d) Fourth Degree.
-A person commits fourth degree financial exploitation of a vulnerable adult or elderly person when that person: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$500 or more - (e) Fifth Degree.
-A person commits fifth degree financial exploitation of a vulnerable adult or elderly person when that person: - (1) Knowingly takes, obtains, transfers, or exercises control over property of another;
+- (a) First degree.
+An actor commits first degree financial exploitation of a vulnerable adult or elderly person when the actor: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$500,000 or more - (b) Second degree.
+An actor commits second degree financial exploitation of a vulnerable adult or elderly person when the actor: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$50,000 or more - (c) Third degree.
+An actor commits third degree financial exploitation of a vulnerable adult or elderly person when the actor: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$5,000 or more - (d) Fourth degree.
+An actor commits fourth degree financial exploitation of a vulnerable adult or elderly person when the actor: - (1) Commits fifth degree financial exploitation of a vulnerable adult or elderly person, and - (2) The value of the property or the amount of the financial injury, whichever is greater, in fact, is \$500 or more - (e) Fifth degree.
+An actor commits fifth degree financial exploitation of a vulnerable adult or elderly person when the actor: - (1) Knowingly takes, obtains, transfers, or exercises control over property of another; - (A) With consent of an owner obtained by undue influence; - (B) With recklessness as to the fact that the owner is a vulnerable adult or elderly person; and - (C) With intent to deprive an owner of the property; or